tq-systems/meta-tq/meta-tq/doc/README.TQMa8Mx.md

   * MIPI CSI does not work reliably.
 It may work, it may fail or even lockup the system
 * When using HDMI the default Audio device changes to HDMI output.
   For using DAI codec `aplay` requires the parameter `-Dsysdefault:CARD=tqmtlv320aic32`
+* The HDMI audio device has to be selected explicitely by passing `-Dsysdefault:CARD=imxaudiohdmi` to `aplay` & friends
 * HDMI: When using large displays, module variants with> = 2 GiB RAM are recommended.
   It is known that some use cases will not work with less memory.
 Like Weston on a 4K monitor
+* HDMI hotplug is sometimes unreliable
+* Note: GPU temperature observation uses CPU thermal-zone!
+Playing 4K Videos on 4K Display will raise the thermal-zone (CPU) temperature >80°C, reducing VPU clock.
+Apparently there is no dedicated VPU sensor
+* PCIe driver causes several warnings during suspend

 ## Build Artifacts